EECS3311F24/project-bargainbox/doc/sprint2/PB.md

 1. A registered user is able to locate and click the bookmark button on a listing.
 2. The listing is saved to the user’s bookmarked listings.
 3. The user is able to access a page where all of their bookmarked listings are displayed.

+**As a registered user, I would like to be able to reset my password.**
+This user story is acceptable when:
+1. A registered user is able to login to their account and click on the my profile button.
+2. The user is then able to modify their password to something else.
+3. The user will no longer we able to log into their account using the previous password (must use the newly created password).

+**As a resgistered user, I would like to be able to view 10 posts per page to reduce scrolling.**
+This user story is acceptable when:
+1. Any user is able to view all posts, however they must click a "next page" button to view the next subset of maximum 10 posts.
+2. When the "next" page button is clicked, the user can also click a "previous page" button to view the previous 10 posts.
+3. The user is still able to see all posts by either clicking the "next page" or "previous page" buttons

 ***